asingam2017/fa18-516-11/paper/paper.md

-We can think of Cloud Controller (*CC*) as the brain of Cloud Foundry Environment and the main responsibility of Cloud Controller is to manage the applications life cycle - deployment, application meta- data, staging and running the applications.
+We can think of Cloud Controller (*CC*) as the brain of Cloud Foundry Environment and the main responsibility of Cloud Controller is to manage the applications life cycle - deployment, application meta-data, staging and running the applications.
 CC uses *Diego Brain*, CC-Bridge and Diego Cells to stage and run the applications.
 CC redirects the frst requests to the appropriate Droplet Execution Engine (DEA) available in the load balancing pool.
-CC user per- missions are maintained at various levels - Orgs, Spaces and Roles for greater scalability to the role-based access control.
+CC user permissions are maintained at various levels - Orgs, Spaces and Roles for greater scalability to the role-based access control.
 Application deployment artifacts - code packages, build-packs and droplets are maintained in Blob Store.

 ### Execution and Storage

-Droplet Execution Engine (*DEA*) is responsible for application de- ployment and runtime management - selecting appropriate build- pack, stage the application and ensuring end-to-end life cycle man- agement of the application instance.
+Droplet Execution Engine (*DEA*) is responsible for application deployment and runtime management - selecting appropriate build- pack, stage the application and ensuring end-to-end life cycle management of the application instance.
 Build packs are the scripts to identify the required framework for applications to run prop- erly.
 Droplet is the unit of execution - deployed build pack of the application along with the application metadata.
-Wardens are con- tainers to host the droplets and isolate them in resource-controlled environments. *BOSH* is used as tool for release management of complex distributed systems.
+Wardens are containers to host the droplets and isolate them in resource-controlled environments. *BOSH* is used as tool for release management of complex distributed systems.